Akela Peoples, MEd

 Chief Executive Officer

 Akela Peoples is pleased and honoured to be leading Mental Health Research Canada.
-She holds a master’s degree in Education and Executive Leadership Certificates from Harvard University, Western University’s Ivey School of Business and the University of Toronto’s Rotman School of Management.
-A values-driven, impact-focused leader, Akela has twice been awarded the WXN Top 100: Canada’s Most Powerful Women award, as well as the Queen’s Diamond Jubilee Medal, the YWCA Award of Distinction and the Paul Harris Award from Rotary International.
+She holds a master’s degree in education and executive leadership certificates from Harvard University, Harvard Kennedy School, Western University’s Ivey School of Business and the University of Toronto’s Rotman School of Management.
+A values-driven, impact-focused leader, Akela has twice received the WXN Top 100: Canada’s Most Powerful Women Award.
+She has also received the Queen Elizabeth II Diamond Jubilee Medal, the YWCA Toronto Women of Distinction Award for Entrepreneurship and the Paul Harris Award from Rotary International.
+Akela was also named one of Reach Out Together’s Top 25 Canadian Mental Health Leaders for 2026.

-Akela has a distinguished track record of strategically leading and successfully growing other national charities.
-She is committed to building bridges and relationships to unify and strengthen communities and indeed Canada at large.
+Akela has a distinguished track record of strategically leading and successfully growing national charities.
+She is committed to building bridges and relationships to unify and strengthen communities and, indeed, Canada as a whole.
 She views collaboration and partnerships as important pillars supporting growth and impact in the charitable sector.
-In addition to impact, strategy and innovation are two key areas of focus in Akela’s leadership because she believes innovation and a “forward looking stance” are critical for continued organizational growth.
+In addition to impact, strategy and innovation are two key areas of focus in Akela’s leadership because she believes that a forward-looking perspective is critical to organizational success.

-Akela is community-minded and served on the Humber College Board of Governors for more than 6 years including serving as Chair, Vice Chair and Chair of the Academic and Student Affairs Committee.
-She is a world traveller who has ventured to all seven continents and more than 45 countries.
-Akela also combined travel with her passion for community - she has volunteered in Chile and El Salvador with Habitat for Humanity to build houses for those who are less fortunate
+Akela is community-minded and served on the Humber College Board of Governors for more than six years, including as Chair, Vice Chair and Chair of the Academic and Student Affairs Committee.
+She is a world traveller who has ventured to all seven continents and more than 90 countries.
+Akela has also combined travel with her passion for community by volunteering in Chile and El Salvador with Habitat for Humanity to help build houses for people in need.

-She feels fortunate to always have had work that she loves and is proud to live a life of contribution through her leadership roles and volunteer activities.
+She feels fortunate to have always done work she loves and is proud to live a life of contribution through her leadership roles and volunteer activities.